skoopsy/skoopsy.github.io/_posts/2025-06-29-STM32-4-bluepill-delay.markdown

 }
 ```

-Make sure the system clock is set to 72 MHz
+Make sure the system clock is set to 72 MHz, here we will use the extrnal clock for some unnessicary accuracy.
+To learn more about all the different clock sources available on the STM32 chips take a look [here](https://community.st.com/t5/stm32-mcus/part-1-introduction-to-the-stm32-microcontroller-clock-system/ta-p/605369).
+It's also worth looking at the STM32 manual RM008 and searching for "Clock tree", "HSI clock", "HSE clock".

 ```
 void clock_setup(void) {